Women Speaking at Meeting

 Your Executive Director’s report should inspire spirited Board discussion about agency accomplishments and challenges.
 Instead of simply repeating data, use the report to stimulate discussion on trends, challenges, and organizational direction.

 Guide your Board in identifying key data points they want to be informed of on a monthly or quarterly basis-.
-Develop a data dashboard to capture key metrics regularly and explain the broader context behind the data.
+Develop a data dashboard to capture key metrics and explain the broader context behind the data.

 These four steps will elevate the quality and quantity of discussion at Board meetings and help keep your members engaged.